arbor-sim/arbor/doc/concepts/index.rst

 Concepts
 ====================

-To understand how to use Arbor, it is helpful if you understand some of its concepts.
+To learn how to use Arbor, it is helpful to understand some of its concepts.

 Arbor's design aims to enable scalability through abstraction.